Discovery of the optical and radio counterpart to the fast X-ray transient EP240315a: Introduction

 Events such as CDF-S\,XT2 \citep{xue19}, XRT\,210423 \citep{ai_zhang_21, Eappachen2023a} and CDF-S\,XT1 \citep{sarin21} have been interpreted as resulting from a binary neutron star (BNS) merger.
 CDF-S\,XT2 and XRT\,210423 both showed a clear plateau in the X-ray lightcurve, followed by a sharp drop, consistent with model predictions for a rapidly spinning magnetar remnant.
 On the other hand, XRT\,000519 showed precursor X-ray emission 4000 and 8000\,s before the main flare \citep{jonker13}, the timescale of which agrees with the expected orbital timescale of a white dwarf (WD) spiralling towards an intermediate-mass black hole (IMBH) on an eccentric orbit \citep{macleod16}. \cite{glennie15} found two FXTs in archival \textit{Chandra} data, and reported an infrared (IR) Galactic counterpart at a distance of 80\,pc for one of them (XRT\,120830).
 They interpret this FXT to be consistent with an M-dwarf super flare, but the other had no detected counterpart.

 \cite{alp_larssson_20} reported 12 FXTs from \textit{XMM-Newton} and from inference of potential hosts they interpret the FXTs as emission from shock breakout in Wolf-Rayet stars within a dense circumstellar medium or (favoured in two cases) red supergiant progenitors. \cite{eappachen24} showed that seven of these have plausible host galaxies with spectroscopic redshifts $0.098< z < 0.645$, with one being a likely Galactic flare star.
-They proposed one FXT (XRT\,110621) is consistent with being a supernova shock breakout (SBO) but the spectroscopic redshifts of the others showed that their peak X-ray luminosities were above that deemed feasible for supernova SBOs. \cite{eappachen24} also searched for contemporaneous optical counterparts in the Pan-STARRS and ATLAS wide-field surveys but found none.
+They proposed one FXT (XRT\,110621) is consistent with being a supernova shock breakout (SBO) but the spectroscopic redshifts of the others showed that their peak X-ray luminosities were above that deemed feasible for supernova SBOs. \cite{Soderberg2008} report an X-ray detection which they associate with the SBO from \SNxx{2008D}, at a distance of 27\,Mpc \citep[see also][]{Chevalier2008, Mazzali2008, Modjaz2009}. \cite{eappachen24} also searched for contemporaneous optical counterparts in the Pan-STARRS and ATLAS wide-field surveys but found none.
 The detection limits range in depth (from $m_w \simeq 22$ to $m_o \simeq 18.4$; AB mags), and the delay between the bursts and the observations range from $1 - 170$~days.
 The most stringent limit on any contemporaneous optical emission remains the serendipitous observation of the location of CDF-S\,XT\,1 with the Very Large Telescope (VLT) just 80~minutes after the burst \citep{bauer17}.
 With this observation, no associated optical counterpart -- or host galaxy -- was detected, down to a limiting $R$-band magnitude, $m_R > 25.7$~AB~mag.